Woodbridge School

-Woodbridge School is an independent school in Woodbridge, Suffolk, England, founded in 1577, for the poor of Woodbridge.
+Woodbridge School is a private day and boarding school in Woodbridge, Suffolk, England, founded in 1577, for the poor of Woodbridge.
 It was later supported by the Seckford Foundation.
 Woodbridge School has been co-educational since September 1974.

 History

-The school was founded in 1577; however, like so many others, it lapsed during the Civil War.
-In 1662 Robert Marryott, known as ‘the great eater’, hosted a feast for local worthies in Woodbridge which started at the Crown Hotel and finished at the King’s Head in Woodbridge.
-From this feast came the reincarnation of the school which today enjoys the curious claim of being the only independent school in the country to have been founded in two public houses.
+The school was founded in 1577 but, like many others, lapsed during the English Civil War.
+In 1662, Robert Marryott, known as ‘the great eater’, hosted a feast for local worthies in Woodbridge that began at the Crown Hotel and finished at the King's Head in Woodbridge.
+From this feast came the reincarnation of the school which today enjoys the curious claim of being the only school in the country to have been founded in two public houses.

 The Free School, Woodbridge, was an expression of the new confidence in England following the restoration of the monarchy in 1660.
 Local citizens contributed to the founding of the school in 1662, appointing a schoolmaster on an annual salary of £25 to teach, without charge, ten ‘sons of the meaner sort of the inhabitants of the town’.
 Additional pupils paid an annual fee of £1.

 After a difficult start, including the ravages of the plague in 1666, the School flourished and enjoyed a glorious era in the eighteenth century when the East Anglian gentry enrolled their sons in great numbers.
 By the mid-nineteenth century, the cramped School building was proving inadequate and in 1861 the school integrated with the Seckford Trust, an almshouse charity, becoming a part beneficiary of an endowment left to the town of Woodbridge in 1587 by Thomas Seckford, Master of the Court of Requests to Queen Elizabeth I.

 In 1864 the school moved from the centre of town on the site of the former Augustinian house of Woodbridge Priory to its present site with 45 acre of wooded grounds overlooking Woodbridge.

 In 1974 the school became fully co-educational and today has 725 pupils.